videojs/videojs-contrib-ads/README.md

 For example, an ad integration may want to make an ad request when a cuepoint change has been observed.
 To do this, an ad integration would need to do something like this:

-`player.ads.cueTextTracks.process(player, processTrack)`
+`player.ads.cueTextTracks.processMetadataTracks(player, processMetadataTrack)`

-where processTrack could be something like this:
+where processMetadataTrack could be something like this:

 ```
-function processTrack(player, track) {
+function processMetadataTrack(player, track) {
   track.addEventListener('cuechange', function() {
     var cues = this.cues;
     var processCue = function() {